QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/architecture.md

 Cybersecurity architects are responsible for identifying potential security risks and recommending measures <small>(software, hardware, peoples...)</small> to strengthen the security architecture of the IT infrastructure, **and align with the organization strategy goals and objectives** ✅.

-Frameworks like SABSA and TOGAF are methodologies to implement security architecture.
+Frameworks like SABSA, TOGAF, or OSA are methodologies to implement security architecture.

 Additionally, some controls may be enforced: